Wise Path Recovery Centers

 At Wise Path Recovery Centers, we recognize the importance of addressing both substance use disorders and co-occurring mental health conditions, including PTSD.
 Our philosophy is to offer each client an individualized treatment plan tailored to their unique requirements, utilizing evidence-based therapies for addiction and PTSD.

-What is the Connection Between PTSD & SUD?
+What Is the Connection Between PTSD & SUD?

 Substance use disorders and PTSD are often co-occurring conditions, meaning that they can develop together and exacerbate each other’s symptoms.
 People with PTSD may use drugs or alcohol to cope with the distressing symptoms of the disorder, such as intrusive memories, nightmares, or hypervigilance.
 Substance use can temporarily relieve these symptoms but can lead to addiction and other negative consequences.